 In the meantime, there are ways to manage these physiological changes during pregnancy so that you can enjoy this time with some well-deserved rest, love and pampering!

 Weight gain is one of the most noticeable physical changes during pregnancy.
 Try to keep in mind that this weight gain during pregnancy is important for the nourishment and overall health of you and your developing baby.
 This additional weight will eventually come off after the baby is born.
 Concentrate on:

 - Eating nutritious meals

 - Cutting out junk food

-If you experience backache brought on by pregnancy, try these methods for reducing discomfort and getting a good night's sleep (under your doctor's supervision):
+If you experience backache brought on by pregnancy, try these methods for easing your discomfort and getting a good night's sleep (under y our doctor's supervision):

-- Simple stretching or yoga to strengthen and stretch back and leg muscles
+- Go for simple stretching or yoga to release tension in the back and leg muscles and strengthen them

-- Treat yourself to a massage to relax and loosen tight back muscles
+- Treat yourself to a massage to relax and loosen tight and sore back muscles

 - Try sleeping on your side with a pillow between your bent knees to support your lower back

 Swollen Ankles and Feet